kalimu/genderizeR/cran-comments.md

 * Converted the DESCRIPTION title to title case.

-* More clearly identified the copyright holders in the DESCRIPTION and LICENSE files.
+* Fixed the package description in the DESCTRIPTION file.